huiyuxie/huiyuxie.github.io/gsoc23.md

 <!-- **_NEWS!_** &nbsp;The new module [**_Optimization_**](/optimization/) has been launched recently to provide the specific optimization process for this GSoC project. -->

-Welcome to our GSoC 2023 Project - **_GPU Acceleration for PDE Solvers_**!
+Welcome to our GSoC 2023 Project - **_GPU Acceleration for PDE Solvers_**.

-Here we share insights and updates about [Google Summer of Code 2023](https://summerofcode.withgoogle.com/) and the development journey of our project.
-Stay tuned for the latest on our progress and experiences in this wonderful program!
+Here we share updates and insights about [Google Summer of Code 2023](https://summerofcode.withgoogle.com/archive/2023/projects/upstR7K2) and the development journey of our project.
+Stay tuned for the latest on our progress!

 ### About Project